How Long Does it Take for Carpet to Dry after a Professional Cleaning?

 3. How Humidity Affects Carpet Drying Time

 The third factor is one that we as the professional cleaners have little control over, however it can make a big difference in your carpets ultimate drying time.
 And that factor is humidity both in your home as well as outside your home.
-You see the way a carpet dries is by function of evaporation.
+You see the way a carpet dries is by function of evaporation and why temperature matters in carpet cleaning.

 The moisture that is on your carpet has to evaporate into the air.
 This only happens if the air is dryer then the carpet.
 And in very humid conditions the air can't absorb a lot of moisture and it's going to take your carpet longer to dry.

-That is one of the reasons why we'll ask you to open some windows to air flowing through your home.
+That is one of the reasons why we'll ask you to open some windows to air flowing through your home or run your A/C unit.
 This exchange of air will replace more humid air with dryer air and will speed-up drying time.

 Just to recap what we've learned so far.
-There are a lot of factors that determine drying time, however on average your carpet will take from 6-12 hours to dry after a professional hot water extraction cleaning and about 2-4 hours after a dry cleaning.
+There are a lot of factors that determine drying time, however on average your carpet will take from 6-12 hours to dry after a professional hot water extraction cleaning like that done by Zerorez and about 2-4 hours after a dry cleaning.

 Now there is a lot you can do to help that your carpet dries quicker and you can put it back to regular use sooner.